Morwenn/cpp-fold/README.md

 To avoid this kind of problems, we would need a way to tell the language that a type cannot be deduced with `auto`.
-That could be the object of yet another complete proposal and there may still be cases where we would like to deduce the type.
+That could be the object of yet another complete proposal and there may still be cases where we would like to deduce the type anyway.

 In other words, these fold functions are generic but need some heavy contribution from the users to work even with the empty parameter pack